terrylinooo/cache-master/README.txt

 - This plugin only caches homepage, posts and pages.
 - Logged-in users will not trigger the caching processes.
-- The cached data outputs at a very eary stage of WordPress, the `init` action hook, so that the admin bar will disappear when browsing homepage, posts and pages, even you are logged in.
+- The cached data outputs at a very early stage of WordPress, the `init` action hook, so that the admin bar will disappear when browsing homepage, posts and pages, even you are logged in.
 - This plugin is designed for performance, not for convenience.
 - A debug message will be attached to the end of the page source code. `<!-- This page is cached by Cache Master plugin. //-->`.
 This is for debugging purpose only, to let us know that the page is caching.
-- The cache of a post (page) will be deleted once the post (page) is updated.

 == Installation ==